 President, MasterBrand Cabinets

-Stoner parlayed his experience in large-scale manufacturing environments to help position MasterBrand in its leadership role in the cabinet industry.
+Stoner parlayed his experience in large-scale manufacturing environments and with multiple distribution channels to position MasterBrand as a leader in the cabinet industry.
+He is also active in KCMA and promoting the industry.

 Karen Strauss (2011)